vanus-labs/vanus/CONTRIBUTING.md

 These issues are well suited for a new contributor.

 #### Further Contributions
-After your first contribution was done, you cloud choose other issues you are interested in to continue contributing.
+After your first contribution is done, you could choose other issues you are interested in to continue contributing.
 You also could create a PR directly to Vanus for fixing or improving.

 ### Submit an Issue
-Submitting an issue to Vanus is a pretty important contribution.
-Each issue whatever which about bug/feature request/improvement/ blog/looking for help/confusing is ESSENTIAL for making Vanus greater.
+Submitting any issue to Vanus is an important contribution.
+All issues(bug, feature request, improvement, blog, looking for help, confusing, etc), is ESSENTIAL for making Vanus better.

 You could click the `New issue` button in (issues sub-page)[https://github.com/linkall-labs/vanus/issues] of Vanus project to submit an issue for us.